selene-bshe/XRaySimulation/README.md

    I want to re-arrange the functions to make the location of each function
     more reasonable.

+# Not so essential to-do list
+1. Change the auto-alignment behavior
+2. Change the crystal property grab behavior.

 # Notice
 ### Optimization
 In this repo, not all the functions are optimized.